hunterrees/surveyParser/README.md

 # Survey Parser

-Application that parses Google Forms data from an associated Google Spreadsheet
+Application that parses Google Forms data from an associated Google Spreadsheet.

 #General Guidelines